 With respect to stock options, in general, upon the exercise of a non-qualified stock option (NQSO), the difference between the then fair market value and the exercise or strike price (the spread) is taxed as compensation for federal income tax purposes.
 Future appreciation, if any, is treated as a federal capital gain and taxed at a preferential rate if the stock is held for more than one year at the time of sale.
-The benefit of exercise in advance of a liquidity event is, therefore, the potential for a reduced federal tax on future appreciation, if any.
+Thus, the benefit of exercising the NQSO in advance of a liquidity event is the potential for a reduced federal tax on the future appreciation, if any.
+On the other hand, the cost of exercising the option is the risk of investing capital for an uncertain federal tax benefit.